 The trail led over and around a series of ridges, perfect exercise on a cool and windy day!

-  looking straight ahead, I was delighted to watch a parade of pronghorns, unfortunately not visible through the camera lens, but a joy to behold, nonetheless.
+Looking straight ahead, I was delighted to watch a parade of pronghorns, unfortunately not visible through the camera lens, but a joy to behold, nonetheless.

-  Haert rocks abounded here, including one embedded in the trail- a good sign for the road ahead.
+Heart rocks abounded here, including one embedded in the trail- a good sign for the road ahead.

 About 3/4 mile from Old Sycamore Road, I found this neat little picnic spot.
 Here, I enjoyed an energy bar and a healthy portion of the trail mix that I put together from various items I purchased from my friends, the Kaurs- owners of The Honeyman.

 A gate separates the BLM area from a private ranch, and on the BLM side, there was a unique trail marker.

 The northern fork of Big Bug Creek offers the most heavily-wooded area on the trail.
 Here there is an abundance of chaparral, mulberry and Gambel’s oak.

 Once past the creek bed, I found a rare pyramid rock, in the middle of the trail.